Membership Inference Risks in Quantized Models: A Theoretical and Empirical Study: Supplementary Materials

+In practice, when developing machine learning models, it is common to adjust the model's architecture based on the size of the dataset.
+For example, models are often over-parameterized relative to the size of the dataset, as is the case with LLMs.
+This is why we let our quantizer \( \gQ_n \) (and therefore the number of quantized values $K_n$ and $\Thetaq_n\coloneqq\{\thetaq^n_1,\cdots,\thetaq^n_{K_n}\}$) depend on the sample size.
 The dependence of \( \gQ_n \) on the dataset size \( n \) formalizes at least two scenarios: either the quantization procedure remains the same, but the architecture size adapts to the training dataset, or the architecture size is fixed while the quantization procedure changes.
-Specifically, the first interpretation can be seen as the common practice in machine learning to scale models to the dataset size. \begin{example}[Scaling Architecture] Let the number of parameters of our original models follow a scaling law~\cite{hoffmann2022trainingcomputeoptimallargelanguage, kaplan2020scalinglawsneurallanguage} $f$ such that its number of parameters is: $f(n)$.
-Let the quantization method be fixed to a 1-bit quantization (mapping each parameter to its sign for instance).
-Then, following Example~\ref{ex:BNN}, for a dataset size $n$, the size of $\Thetaq_n$ is $K_n=2^{f(n)}$. \end{example} Under some mild assumptions outlined in Appendix \ref{ssec:saq-add-ass}, we obtain the following result. \begin{theorem} Assume that ${\sqrt{n}\mkn{2}\toinf{n}\infty}$ and ${\mkn{2}\toinf{n}0}$.
-Then, we have
+Specifically, the first interpretation can be seen as the common practice in machine learning to scale models to the dataset size. \begin{example}[Scaling Architecture] Let the number of parameters of our original models follow a scaling law~\citep{hoffmann2022trainingcomputeoptimallargelanguage, kaplan2020scalinglawsneurallanguage} $f$, i.e. its number of parameters is $f(n)$.
+Let the quantization method be fixed to a 1-bit quantization (mapping each parameter to its sign, for instance).
+From Example~\ref{ex:BNN}, for a dataset size $n$, the size of $\Thetaq_n$ is $K_n=2^{f(n)}$. \end{example}